 - Principles concerning the operation of the product and its mode of action: HOW does the product work and how should it fulfill its purpose?

-How long must an intended purpose be?
+How long must an intended use be?

 Is it wrong to explain the patient group and the functionalities of the app in detail in the purpose statement?
 No, but it may be unwise.
 This is because an intended purpose can no longer be changed retrospectively without further ado.
 As a general rule, the purpose should be written as precisely as possible.
 The difficulty lies in separating relevant information from irrelevant information.
 After all, you will probably want to develop your product further and add features once it has been launched on the market.
 Certain adjustments may even be necessary to increase product safety.
 In these cases, it can be problematic if your intended purpose already explains how the app works in detail.
 The same applies if you subsequently want to expand your patient population or are forced to narrow it down.
 It is therefore an art to mention all relevant aspects in the purpose statement without going too far.